OWASP/Docker-Security/D03 - Network Segmentation and Firewalling.md

 # D03 - Network Segmentation and Firewalling

 In the old world one had a secured DMZ (demilitarized zone) managed by an infrastructure or network team which made sure that only the frontend server's service was reachable from the internet.
-And on the other side this server was able to talk securely to the middleware and backend -- and to nothing else.
-Management interfaces from a serial console or a baseband management controller were put to a dedicated LAN with strict access controls.
+And on the other side this server was able to talk securely to the middleware and backend - and to nothing else.
+Management interfaces from a serial console or a baseband management controller were put to a dedicated management LAN with strict access controls.

 This is basically what network engineers call network segmentation and firewalling.
 That should be basically your idea when planning a network for your microservices.

 ## Threat Scenarios

 The container world changed also the networking.
 Without precautions the network where your containers are deployed within is not necessarily divided into segments with strict firewall/routing rules.
-In a worst case it maybe even flat and every microservice is basically able to talk to all microservices, including interfaces of the management backplane - your orchestration tool or e.g. the host's services.
+In a worst case it maybe even flat and any microservice is basically able to talk to all oether microservices, including interfaces of the management backplane - your orchestration tool or e.g. the host's services.

-The paradigm having one microservice per containers makes matters from the network security standpoint not easier, as some microservices need to talk to each other while others, in a security point of view, should definitely not.
+The paradigm having one microservice per containers makes matters from the network security standpoint not easier, as some microservices need to talk to each other while others, from a security point of view, should definitely not.

 Asking for the biggest trouble is exposing your management interfaces of your orchestration tool in the internet.
 There have been researches for it [1] and a couple of surprising discoveries [2].
+Please note that also if it is being protected by a login, it means only one step for an attacker getting control over your whole environment.

 Threats:

 * Internet exposed management frontends/APIs from orchestration tool <sup>1)</sup>
 * LAN/DMZ exposed management frontends/APIs from orchestration tool <sup>1)</sup>
+* Access to the host's services from a microservice
 * LAN/DMZ unnecessarily exposed microservices in the LAN from same application ( token,)
 * LAN/DMZ unnecessarily exposed classical services (NFS/Samba, CI/CD appliance, DBs)
 * No 100% network separation between tenants as they share the same network
-* Access to host network from a microservice

 Except the first scenario: The threats are that an attacker got access to the local network (LAN/DMZ), e.g. though your compromised frontend service (internet) and moves from there around in this network.